Olaoluwa402/blackkind/README.md

 # blackkind
-Social task tracking app built with reactjs and nodejs and mongodb database
+Social task completed tracking app built with reactjs and nodejs and mongodb database